Supervision: key to swimming pool safety

 Safety fences can do their job only when you use them correctly.
 To ensure your safety barrier remains effective, follow these guidelines:

-- Fit and maintain correct safety measures to gates, doors and windows that can be used to access the pool – for example, self-closing or self-latching devices and flyscreens.
+- Fit and maintain correct safety devices to any gates, doors and windows that can be used to access the pool.
+These devices include self-closing or self-latching devices and flyscreens.

 - Keep the gate shut so children can’t get through without you, and never prop it open.